-You can ask your managers to monitor live calls of your agent so that they can provide the feedback in real-time.
-Call Barging can be the last resort while training agents during live calls.
-It helps the manager to handle the situation when it seems to have slipped from an agent’s hand.
+You can ask your managers to monitor the live calls of your agent so that they can provide feedback in real-time.
+Call barging can be the last resort while training agents during live calls.
+It helps the manager handle the situation when it seems to have slipped from an agent’s hand.

 13. Build an Open and Transparent Company Culture

 Having a transparent company culture means creating a work environment where a company is open and honest about its plans and operations.
 It directly impacts your call agents’ performance as they don’t have to worry about unfair treatment and boost their morale.